Ruby Quality Factors

-Needles that intersect can also cause the star effect, called asterism, when the stone is cut with a curved upper surface.
+Needles that intersect can also cause the star effect, called asterism, when the stone is cut with a curved upper surface, called a cabochon cut.

 Several factors affect the cut and proportion of rubies on the market.
 A ruby’s crystal shape dictates its suitability for certain cuts.
 The most common shape is a flat tabular hexagonal shape, but ruby crystals from some sources can be elongated.

 To accommodate these crystal shapes, the most common shapes of fashioned rubies are ovals and cushions, with brilliant-cut crowns of kite-shaped and triangular facets, and step-cut pavilions with concentric rows of rectangular or square facets.

 Round, triangular, emerald-cut, pear and marquise rubies are also available.
 But these shapes are rare in larger sizes and higher qualities.

 Ruby rough is very expensive, so many cutters try to conserve as much weight as possible.
 They might fashion flattened ruby rough into shallow stones, even though light escapes through flattened pavilions, causing an unattractive see-through area in the stone called a window.

 Pleochroism—the appearance of different colours in different crystal directions—is another factor that influences cut.
 In ruby it typically appears as red to purplish red in one crystal direction and orangey red in the other.
 Cutters can minimise the orangey red colour by orienting the table facet perpendicular to the long crystal direction.
 Even so, it’s not always possible to orient a ruby for ideal colour return because the potential loss of weight would be too great.